jonasmulticloudiac/modern-data-stack/README.md

 https://gist.githubusercontent.com/eliashussary/379e44a99e2389bd6a8ea6a23c2d5af8/raw/688c4bbe2b30c922cd53cb9efa7453cf4eda2e8d/metabase-postgres.docker-compose.yml

-Delete the connection with postgrees, cause we are to connect the sonowflake
+Delete the connection with postgrees, cause we are to connect the snowflake

 ````

 - To create script for execution it